Faster Gr\"obner bases for Lie derivatives of ODE systems via monomial orderings: Systems and weights

 \subsection{Pharmacokinetics model}

-This model comes from~\cite{demignot_effect_1987} describing pharmacokinetics of glucose-oxidase.
+This model comes from~\citep{demignot_effect_1987} describing pharmacokinetics of glucose-oxidase.
 We make one modification setting \(a_1=a_2\).
 The model is small but presents a significant computational challenge for global identifiability, that is, it is very difficult to compute Gr\"obner basis of this model's polynomial system in SIAN.
+We also provide our weight assignment: